kang-cao-corgi/coj/notes.md

 - As expected Lucifer rebelled: the way for JX to come as Christ
 - The very nature God who was in the bosom of the Father became flesh and appeared on earth and died on a cross
 - JX resurrected, ascended to heaven and sat on the throne
-- As the most glorious One in the heavenly sanctuary He serves the Father forever.
+- As the most glorious One in the heavenly sanctuary He serves the Father forever. (from the throne)

 ---